Australia–China relations

-In August 2021, Australia announced a long-range plan to purchase a fleet of powerful American nuclear submarines.
-Although China was not specifically mentioned in the news announcements, critics interpreted it as a major blow to Australian-Chinese relationship, by firmly allying Australia with the United States in military terms in the region.
-China was additionally critical of the formation of AUKUS in September 2021, a trilateral security pact between Australia, the United States, and the United Kingdom for the Indo-Pacific region.
+The relationship between China and Australia has grown considerably over the years.
+They have strong political, economic, and cultural ties, including through multilateral organizations such as APEC, East Asia Summit and the G20.
+In 2023, Australia expressed its tentative support for China's application for membership of the CPTPP.
+China is Australia's largest two-way trading partner, and the China-Australia Free Trade Agreement has been in effect since 2015.
+Numerous Australian companies operate in China and Chinese firms have invested in Australian mining companies.
+Australia is one of the most popular destinations for overseas higher education and tourism among Chinese people.
+Australia's Chinese community is also one of the largest in the world, and per capita it is the largest outside Asia, and Mandarin Chinese is the second-most spoken language in Australia.

 History

 Qing dynasty China

 The number of Chinese people in Australia rose significantly in the Victorian gold rush era, and by 1861, was around 40,000, constituting 3.3% of the total population.

 Liang Lan-hsun was the first Chinese Consul-General to Australia, sent by the government of Qing Empire in 1909 to Melbourne, then the seat of the Australian government.
 While the Chinese community had agitated for a Qing consulate in Australia for many years, there was reluctance from the British Foreign Office to approve such a move.
 After federation, the Chinese community's desire for an official voice in Australia increased due to the push for the White Australia Policy and anti-Chinese sentiment following the enactment of the Immigration Restriction Act 1901.

-Mei Quong Tart, had for years been favoured as the first Chinese Consul-General by the Chinese community, the European consular corps, as well as the Australian Prime Minister, but he died in 1903 before the Consulate-General had been set up.
+Mei Quong Tart, had for years been favored as the first Chinese Consul-General by the Chinese community, the European consular corps, as well as the Australian Prime Minister, but he died in 1903 before the Consulate-General had been set up.
 Instead, the first Consul-General was Liang Lan-hsun, an imperial official and experienced diplomat.
 However, the consul's attention was focused on trade relations, not discrimination against Chinese migrants.